Optimizing The Getup - Part 5: The Leg Sweep

 - The need for core strength

-As I mentioned earlier, each of these areas is stressed during your leg sweep.
+As we mentioned earlier, each of these areas is stressed during your leg sweep.
 Here’s how.

 During the leg sweep a good portion of your body is supported by two means, the loaded side leg and the “unloaded” side arm.

-I put the “unloaded” side in quotes because as I mentioned in Part 4, the leg sweep is a step where the side without the bell actually takes more load than the side with the bell.
+We put the "unloaded" side in quotes because as we mentioned in Part 4, the leg sweep is a step where the side without the bell actually takes more load than the side with the bell.

 You have the weight of the bell plus the weight of your body.